Sarikayaelif/Data-Visualization-with-Python/README.md

 Data-Visualization-with-Python

 # Project Description:
-One-page website iclude graphs and charts.
+1-page website iclude graphs and charts.

 # What is inside in this project?
 To create 1-page website with graphs, html5, css, python and matplotlib library and other libraries are used.